top of page

 The Lazy Cats Cafe

-Lazy Cats Cafe is a popular vegetarian and vegan cafe in Ubud, Bali.
 It is located on Jl.
-Raya Ubud No.11, at the end of the main road towards Blanco Museum.
+Raya Ubud No.11, at the end of the main road towards the Blanco Museum.

-The cafe is open daily from 8am to 9pm, and on Saturdays there is a live DJ from 7pm to 10pm.
+The cafe is open daily from 8 am to 9 pm, and on Saturdays, there is a live DJ from 7 pm to 10 pm.

 Entrance of "Lazy Cats" cafe with a person ascending stairs.
 Yellow facade, plants, and signs highlight the lively atmosphere.

-This was our last stop before the accident sadly!
-It is fair to say we were kind of expecting there to be cats, but aside from references in the menu and on the walls, there isn't any of our favorite furry friends here.
+It is fair to say we were kind of expecting there to be cats, but aside from references in the menu and on the walls, there aren't any of our favorite furry friends here.

-But what it lacks in actual cats, it makes up for that with its charming, rustic-chic atmosphere, exposed brick walls, wooden beams, and vintage decor.
+But what it lacks in actual cats, it makes up for with its charming, rustic-chic atmosphere, exposed brick walls, wooden beams, and vintage decor.

-There is a cool bar style half-outdoor seating area with plenty of shade, making it a great place to relax and people-watch.
+There is a cool bar-style half-outdoor seating area with plenty of shade, making it a great place to relax and people-watch.

 Rustic cafe with people dining, a Ganesha statue adorned with marigold garlands, mural-lined walls, and text: "Being lazy does not…"